acquia/http-hmac-spec/README.md

 The base64 encoded SHA-256 hash value used to generate the signature base string.
 This is analogous to the standard Content-MD5 header.
 Required for any request except GET or HEAD.

+#### X-Authenticated-Id Header

+If the X-Authenticated-Id is present in the request, the client implementing the validation of the request should dismiss the request and return "unauthenticated".
+This header is reserved for servers or proxies who want to validate requests and forward requests to backends.
+Backends can read this added header to understand if it was authenticated.
+Use this with caution and careful consideration as adding this header does not imply the information is secure.

 #### Signature

 The signature is a base64 encoded binary HMAC digest generated from the